Lukeli0425/Galaxy-Deconv/README.md

 You can train the models on your dataset.

+---

 ## Recreating our figures

-The [`figures`](figures) folder holds the figures in the paper and the files that created them (see [`figures/README.md`](figures/README.md)).
+The [`figures`](figures) folder holds the figures in this paper and the files that created them (see [`figures/README.md`](figures/README.md)).
 To recreate the figures with your own results, you can use the given files and follow the instructions we provide.

+---

 ## Citation